comeon-group/comeon-javascript-test/README.md

 ## Loading a game

-We have written an API for loading the game.
-Here's a simple example on how to load a game through our API:
+We have written an API for loading the games.
+Here's a simple example of how to load a game through our API:

 ```javascript
 comeon.game.launch('starburst');